mtumilowicz/java9-stack-stackwalking/README.md

         * `estimateDepth` specifies the estimate number of stack frames this `StackWalker` will traverse that the `StackWalker` could use as a hint for the buffer size
+* traverse the stack
+    * `void forEach(Consumer<? super StackFrame> action)`
+        * traversing from the top frame of the stack, which is the method calling this `forEach` method
+    * `<T> T walk(Function<? super Stream<StackFrame>, ? extends T> function)`
+        * returning a Stream<StackFrame> would be unsafe, as the stream could be used to access the stack frames in an uncontrolled manner
+        * applies the given function to the stream of `StackFrames` for the current thread, traversing from the top frame of the stack
+        * stream will be closed when this method returns
+        * the Java virtual machine is free to reorganize a thread's control stack, for example, via deoptimization.
+By taking a `Function` parameter, this method allows access to stack frames through a stable view of a thread's control stack